ian-ani/ContrastWords/README.md

 ## Known issues

 Some Windows 11 systems may display corrupted text such as *"Choose an option: STREAK===ds!"* or have issues printing ASCII images.
 I'm investigating it.

+## Additional notes

+When compiling, you will need the cJSON files (see [Development and resources](#Development-and-resources)).
+Also, the project structure is a bit rough, so every time you compile the C code, you will need to move any .a file into the Basic folder.
+The same applies to the resulting .exe and ASCII files.